IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP2-SPEECH-TEXT/README.md

 	```

 ## Developing Locally with VCAP_SERVICES

-I'm guessing you noticed this development misstep, but we hard-coded the credentials for the Speech to Text API directly into our `app.js` file.
+Now, you're probably wondering if we are going to insert credentials into the app.js, but we don't want to hard-code the credentials for the Speech to Text API directly into our `app.js` file.
 This is obviously not a good practice when developing our apps, particularly when it comes to source code management.

 Since these credentials will be accessible as environment variables when the app is running on Bluemix, we want to emulate this behavior locally.
 To create this environment parity between Bluemix and our local machines, we will use the `cfenv` Node.js package.